 In order to better match contestants with judges, entries are sorted into one of several broad categories.
 It is up to the entrant to choose which category best fits their entry.

-- Paper & Ink – This could be fine art, C&I, bookbinding, etc.
+- Paper & Ink – Such as: fine art, C&I, bookbinding

-- Metal, Glass, Clay, & Wood – This could be armor, jewelry, stained glass, cabinetry, etc.
+- Metal, Glass, Clay, & Wood – Such as: armor, jewelry, stained glass, cabinetry

-- Fiber, Fabric, & Leather– This could be spinning, weaving, sewing, leatherwork, etc.
+- Fiber, Fabric, & Leather– Such as: spinning, weaving, sewing, leatherwork

-- Food & Consumables – This could be food, beer, toothpaste, cosmetics, etc.
+- Food & Consumables – Such as: food, beer, toothpaste, cosmetics

 All competitors must be present for face-to-face judging and should be prepared to discuss their work and choices.
 All entries should include documentation (see “Documentation” section below).